Damming the Osage: The Conflicted Story of Lake of the Ozarks and Truman Reservoir by Leland and Crystal Payton.

 The book covers the history of the residents of Osage basin, from prehistory to the present.
-From its origin in eastern Kansas to Bonnots Mill, the Osage flows through prairies along the northern Ozarks bordere into the Missouri River, at a point seven miles east of Jefferson City.
-Many and diverse primary sources, such as the writings of explorers, newspaper accounts, as well as the work of archeologists, historians and other social scientists, make the book a rich trove.
+From its origin in eastern Kansas to Bonnots Mill, the Osage flows through prairies along the northern Ozarks border into the Missouri River, at a point seven miles east of Jefferson City.
+Many and diverse primary sources, such as the writings of explorers and newspaper accounts, as well as the work of archaeologists, historians and other social scientists, make the book a rich trove.

 The theme of book is consistent with my own take on the history of the development of North America over the past five centuries, which is that development has been driven by the opportunities created by government investment for private investors seeking wealth through the subdivision of real estate and exploitation of natural resources.
 George Washington was a land surveyor, as was Thomas Jefferson’s father Peter.
-The Washingtons, the Jeffersons and other promoters used every public and private resource they could muster to carve up the Appalachian frontier and beyond into reservations, territories and states for private and public gain.
+The Washingtons, the Jeffersons and other promoters–working hand in hand with the government–used every public and private resource they could muster to carve up the Appalachian frontier and beyond into reservations, territories and states for private and public gain.
 Eventually, the whole country became subdivided.
 In the case of the valley of the Osage River, the land was divided into lake lots and condo units and multi-purpose reservoirs.

 Bagnell Dam and Lake of the Ozarks